silvershop/silvershop-core/docs/en/CoreChanges.md

 Here are the subclasses, and extensions of standard Sapphire components for the shop module.

- * EcommerceCurrency - provides ability to customise currency formatting.
+ * ShopCurrency - provides ability to customise currency formatting.
  * ShopPayment - provides some additional functionality that should eventually move to Payment itself.
  * ProductBulkLoader - extends CSVBulkLoader to provide shop-specific loading.
 See [Bulk Loading](BulkLoading) for more.